pantsufan/recipe/about.md

 ## How To Share

-Sharing your receipes is simple and easy, just follow the steps listed below
+Sharing your recipes is simple and easy, just follow the steps listed below

 #### Requiremnts